fu-inet-swp17/team1/README.md

 ## COAP Client/Server

-The communication between platforms is realized via the RESTful constrained application protocol sending messages utilizing UDP and IPv6.
+The communication between platforms is realized using the RESTful Constrained Application Protocol, [CoAP](https://tools.ietf.org/html/rfc7252), sending messages utilizing UDP and IPv6.
 One microcontroller is running a client applictation which is controling the game.
 The information needed is provided by a server application running on each microcontroller.
 Depending on the game state, the client polls the ressource containing the required information of both servers with a get-method until the servers provide the information to proceed to the next stage.
 In the first state the client requests the nicknames of the player, then request for the actual reaction game to start in the second state, goes on to request the reaction time in the third state and requests each machine to display if they won or lost in the last state.
-Additionally both servers have a ressource which provides highscore information wrapped in SenML format when requested by team2.
+Additionally both servers have a ressource which provides highscore information wrapped in [SenML](https://tools.ietf.org/html/draft-ietf-core-senml-08) format when requested by team2.

 ## Implementational particularities